School Science Lessons

 Artocarpus heterophyllus, jackfruit, (jakfruit), Moraceae

-Artocarpus heterophyllus, Jakfruit, Daleys Fruit Tree Nursery
+Artocarpus heterophyllus, Jakfruit, Daleys Fruit Trees

 Kwai muk, (Artocarpus hypargyreus), small tree, evergreen, slow growing, good ornamental, slow to fruit which is small, round, yellow, used fresh, propagation from seeds, South China, Moraceae

-Artocarpus hypeus, Kwai Muk, Daleys Fruit Tree Nursery
+Artocarpus hypeus, Kwai Muk, Daleys Fruit Trees

 Chempedak, (Artocarpus integer), cempedak, strong rich smell, Malaysia, Thailand, Philippines, Moraceae

-Artocarpus integer, Chempedak, Daleys Fruit Tree Nursery
+Artocarpus integer, Chempedak, Daleys Fruit Trees

 Monkey fruit, (Artocarpus lakoocha), lakoocha, herbal medicine, India, Moraceae

-Artocarpus lakoocha, Monkey Fruit, Daleys Fruit Tree Nursery
+Artocarpus lakoocha, Monkey Fruit, Daleys Fruit Trees

-Keledong, (Artocarpus lancefolius), evergreen, orange fruit, valuable timber, Indonesia, Malaysia.
+Keledong, (Artocarpus lancefolius), evergreen, orange fruit, valuable timber, Indonesia, Malaysia

-Dugdug, (Artocarpus mariannensis), seeded breadfruit, marianas bread, Mariana Islands and Guam.
+Dugdug, (Artocarpus mariannensis), seeded breadfruit, marianas bread, Mariana Islands and Guam

 Marang, (Artocarpus odoratissimus), terap, johey oak, morangbaum, Borneo, Palawan, Mindanao Island, Moraceae

-Artocarpus odoratissimus, Marang, Daleys Fruit Tree Nursery
+Artocarpus odoratissimus, Marang, Daleys Fruit Trees

 Arum lily, (Arum maculatum), arum, cuckoo pint, lords and ladies, priest-in-the-pulpit, poisonous raphides, tuberous perennial herbs, (not "arum lily", Zantedeschia), Araceae